-High Level Heme Delivery of DRT services.
+High Lovel Actions / Bospanous Theme THOME Delivery of DRT services.
 No reference to integrated ticketing.
 (CEC) Lack of integration for transport provider data.
 (CEC & Scottish Borders) More emphasis on enabling bikes to be brought onto public transport.
 (Fife & Scottish Borders) Delivery and funding of schemes, including the need to highlight other funding streams as possible avenues for delivery (e.g. Levelling Up Fund).
-(Scottish Borders) Descriptions No mention of e-bikes infrastructure.
-(Clackmannanshire) Urban Bural varietions in the provision / funding model of EV Decarbonising transport Urban-Rural variations in the provision / funding model of EV infrastructure.
+(Scottish Borders) Decemberiaine No mention of e-bikes infrastructure.
+(Clackmannanshire) Urban Bural varietiese in the previous / funding model of 5 // Decarbonising transport Urban-Rural variations in the provision / funding model of EV infrastructure.
 (Scottish Borders) transport Also provide case study for delivery model.
 Requests for specific freight options / interventions to be mentioned within Facilitating RTS.
 (CEC & Fife) efficient freight Impact of small freight couriers on 20% target.
 (Clackmannanshire) movement and Focus on behaviour change to remove congestion hotspots.
 (Scottish passenger travel Borders) More focus on mobility hubs for passenger travel.
 (West Lothian) Working towards Alignment with Council policy interventions, including School Travel.
-(CEC) Clarification on delivery of cohemon (Scottish Bordons & Fallish) zero road deaths and serious Clarification on delivery of schemes.
-(Scottish Borders & Falkirk) Greater focus on infrastructure first delivery approach to achieving wider injuries goals.
-(ELC) , Incorporation of CEC 30% reduction target.
+(CEC) zero road deaths Clarification on delivery of schemes.
+(Scottish Borders & Falkirk) Creater force on infractive type first delivery approach to achieving wider. and serious injuries Greater focus on infrastructure first delivery approach to achieving wider goals.
+(ELC) Пјиноз Incorporation of CEC 30% reduction target.
 (CEC) More focus on links to planning and demand management.
-Reducing car (Clackmannanshire & Fife) kilometres Urban-Rural variances and application of targets / related initiatives across SEStran region (Scottish Borders & Clackmannanshire) Delivery of behaviour change initiatives (Scottish Borders & West Lothian) Responding to Using COVID-19 as an opportunity to change travel habits (CEC & Fife) Outline have the series and leaves a release to the country of the series and the series are released. the post-COVID Outline how there is a reliance on planning to react to / change behaviour (Clackmannanshire) world SEStran leadership role in changing behaviours (Scottish Borders) Various amendments to text, images & content.
-(All) Spatial Strategy More links to NPF4 and it's ambitions to prevent further suburbanisation along travel corridors (Scottish Borders) Joined up approach to data collection / clarity on baselines.
+Reducing car (Clackmannanshire & Fife) kilometres Urban-Rural variances and application of targets / related initiatives across SEStran region (Scottish Borders & Clackmannanshire) Delivery of behaviour change initiatives (Scottish Borders & West Lothian) Responding to Using COVID-19 as an opportunity to change travel habits (CEC & Fife) the post-COVID Outline how there is a reliance on planning to react to / change behaviour (Observe a graphics) world (Clackmannanshire)SEStran leadership role in changing behaviours (Scottish Borders) Various amendments to text, images & content.
+(All) Spatial Strategy More links to NPF4 and it's ambitions to prevent further suburbanisation 3, along travel corridors (Scottish Borders) Joined up approach to data collection / clarity on baselines.
 (CEC) Define main modes of travel and reasoning for doing so.
-Manitarina (Clackmannanshire) Monitoring Greater focus on town centres etc. for 20mph monitoring (ELC) Alignment of monitoring with other RTSs.
-(Falkirk) Alignment of monitoring with other RTSs.
+(Clackmannanshire) Monitoring Greater focus on town centres etc. for 20mph monitoring (ELC) Alternative (Control of the Control of the Alignment of monitoring with other RTSs.
 (Falkirk) No linkages to objectives / starting baseline.
+(Section Borders) No linkages to objectives / starting baseline.
 (Scottish Borders) Additional KPIs for specific projects and initiatives.
 (WLC) Statutory Languages around Equality Act.
 (Clackmannanshire) Assessments Disproportional impact of climate change on children.
 (Fife) Overview of main issues (CEC): The importance of using engaging language.
 Further alignment with NTS2, STPR2, draft NPF4 and CEC CMP & Draft CP.
-Othor Taking cognisance of, and explicitly stating, city target of 30%.
 Taking cognisance of, and explicitly stating, city target of 30%.
-Taking cognisance of, and explicitly stating, city target of 30%.
-Other RTS gives mixed messages around car travel, some of which are contradictory to local and regional ambitions to reduce car use.
+Other · · · · · · · · · · · · · · · · · · · · · · demand control/deterrents rather than additional capacity Other Taking cognisance of, and explicitly stating, city target of 30%.
+RTS gives mixed messages around car travel, some of which are contradictory to local and regional ambitions to reduce car use.
 Regional tram should feature more prominently / believe it should have its own separate theme.
 A720 issues are well documented / intervention is required.
-Focus on demand control/deterrents rather than additional capacity
+Focus on